chinasaur/CBPSpikesortDemo/README.md

 data array is then (separably) whitened by linearly transforming across electrodes, and filtering over time.

-(3) Estimate initial spike waveforms.
+(3) Initialize spike waveforms.
 For this, we use a simple k-means clustering method.
-Note: this NOT used to identify/estimate spikes - it is only used for waveform estimation.
+Note: this NOT used to identify/estimate spikes - it is only used to determine the number of cells, and to obtain initial estimates of their waveforms.

 (4) Partition data (optional).
-To improve efficiency of the method (esp. when using multiple cores or machines), data array is partitioned into "snippets", separated by spike-free intervals.
+To improve efficiency of the method (especially when using multiple cores or machines), the data array is partitioned into "snippets", separated by spike-free intervals.

 CBP SPIKE SORTING: